Access a huge variety of world-class coaching programs at an affordable price.

 Then, they begin the journey - “It all started when we met CEO Y in Library Z…"

 And through the story, details are eked out as you go along.

 Taking that structure and using it in your comms, presentations, and briefs can really help invest members in the project.

 Encouraging your teams to tell stories to each other and about each other is a great way for them to build empathy and understanding.
 If you’re kicking off a project with a group of talented individuals that don’t know each other, they’re not going to work well together if they don’t know what each others’ strengths and interests are.
-So a ‘fireside chat’, informal networking session or recreational activity session provides the opportunity to trust, as well as new interpersonal stories, to emerge.
+So a ‘fireside chat’, informal networking session or team building recreational activity provides the opportunity for trust, as well as new interpersonal stories, to emerge.

 Telling stories is also a great way to celebrate wins.
 Helping team members thrive involves appreciating the work they do, and making darn sure everyone knows about it.
 Sure, some avoid the limelight, but even the most attention-shy introverts enjoy a bit of praise and adulation now and then.

 Maybe don’t plaster their photo all around the office, but a quick email or Slack message to the group showing how a team member produced great results through hard work can give them a real boost in confidence that can last for days.